-Combine eye-popping color with larger-than-life scale, and you've got the art of Allison Tinati.
-The artist (who signs her paintings Hueman) has rocked the walls of buildings from the US to Sweden to Haiti.
+Combine eye-popping color with larger-than-life scale, and just like that you've got the art of Allison Tinati.
+The artist, who signs her paintings Hueman, has rocked the walls of buildings all over the world, from the U.S. to Sweden to Haiti.
 We caught up with her to find out what colors her world.

-Q. You use the hashtag #sprayballet.
+You also use the hashtag #sprayballet.
 What's that all about?

 These days I'm really trying to work on not overworking my art — some of my most favorite pieces and other people's favorite pieces are ones that come completely off the top of my head that I haven't worked on for too long.
-So I think it's being able to take a step back and really try to connect with where my piece is going.
+So I think it's being able to take a step back and really connecting with where my piece is going.

-Q. You've written about how losing your brother affected your art.
+You've written about how losing your brother affected your art.
+Tell us about that.

 I was only 13 years old when he passed, and only this year did I realize how much he affected my art and also my interests.
-He was one of those brothers who you idolized, a very creative person.
+He was one of those brothers whom you idolized; [he was] a very creative person.
 The entire reason I'm into hip-hop and this whole genre is because he was a huge hip-hop head, and he exposed me to graffiti and dance.

-I went through a lot, and without art there wouldn't have been an outlet for me.
+I went through a lot, and without art there wouldn't have been an outlet for me [to grieve].
 Also, losing someone so early in life made me think a lot more introspectively about what happens when we die.
 I think there's a kind of spirituality that makes its way through my art.

-I think that the younger generation gets a lot of flak, but are really some of the most educated and aware people that we've ever seen.
-They make me really inspired and they're our future.
+I think that the younger generation gets a lot of flak, but really [they are] some of the most educated and aware people we've ever seen.
+They make me really inspired, and they're our future.
 I was a weird freaky kid, and social media has given kids a platform and a community.
 It makes me really excited for what's to come.

 This interview has been condensed and edited for length.